vim-advent-calendar/ideas/markzen-mappings.md

 The `Increment()` function finds the sequence of digits under the cursor or following it, then selects it in visual mode, and finally runs `<C-a>` on it.
-The visual mode version of `<C-a>` is relatively recent, so vim8 or a late vim7 version is required.
+The visual mode version of `<C-a>` is relatively recent, so vim 8 or a late vim 7 version is required.
 Now, let's remap the normal mode `<C-a>` to our function:

     nnoremap <silent> <C-a> @=Increment()<cr>

-The effect is to execute the `Increment()` function in the expression register, which as we saw increases the next number ignoring leading minuses and returns the empty string -- leaving nothing to do the `@` command, since the job is already done.
+The effect is to execute the `Increment()` function in the expression register, which as we saw increases the next number ignoring leading minuses and returns the empty string--leaving nothing to do for the `@` command, since the job is already done.

-At first glance, this might just look like a fancy alternative to `:call Increment()<cr>`, but there's a nice bonus to it: our mapping now accepts a _count_, so that we can type `3<C-a>` to add three to the next number.
+At first glance, this might just look like a fancy alternative to `:call Increment()<cr>`, but there is a nice bonus to it: our mapping now accepts a _count_, so that we can type `3<C-a>` to add three to the next number.

 ### feedkeys()